At a Glance

 - Hold an annual reflection workshop to present 2020 project progress and outcomes and document key lessons for forward planning.

-- Prepare a CRGG projects investment plan for each pilot province (in Enga, Milne Bay, and New Ireland).
+- Prepare a CRGG projects investment plan for each pilot province (Enga, Milne Bay, and New Ireland).

 - Continued engagement with the shadow provinces (Chimbu, Eastern Highlands, Manus, and Morobe) to share lessons learned and good practices from the pilot provinces.